 - Because you do not think you can talk to your doctor now

-Here are some benefits of getting a second opinion for your cancer treatment:
+Here are some benefits of getting a second opinion for your cancer treatment

 - Advanced treatment options: Some hospitals have technology that does not exist in another facility.
-Getting a second opinion from a doctor in a health care system that uses state-of-the-art techniques and technology that provide more treatment options for cancer, including more advanced or more personalised treatments to your specific needs.
+Getting a second opinion from a doctor in a health care system that uses state-of-the-art techniques and technology that provide more treatment options for cancer, including more advanced or more personalized treatments to your specific needs.